 Vicki’s parents suggested a second opinion from an internationally recognized medical center near their home.
-The experts who saw Vicki concluded that her cancer was incurable.

 She began an extensive course of chemotherapy, followed by intensive radiation therapy and surgery for the original mass.